-Melbourne has some of the world’s best drinking water, which we test regularly to ensure it meets strict water quality requirements — as well as checking aesthetics like colour, taste and smell.
+Melbourne has some of the world’s best drinking water, which we test regularly to make sure it meets strict quality standards.
+Learn what we test for and how, or view sample water quality results.

 - clarity (turbidity)